A Multi-Token Coordinate Descent Method for Semi-Decentralized Vertical Federated Learning: Experiments

 \section{Experiments}

-We test our method empirically, comparing it to DCPA~\citep{Alghunaim2021}, a state-of-the-art fully decentralized method, and a standard vertical FL (S-VFL) method which, since we do not consider compression in our experiments, coincides with both C-VFL~\citep{Castiglia2022} and FedBCD~\citep{Liu2022}.
-Note that, while some trajectories have a small variance, making the confidence interval hard to see, all experiments are run for 5 seeds.
+We empirically evaluate our method, comparing it with \texttt{DCPA}~\citep{Alghunaim2021}, a fully decentralized approach, and with \texttt{SVFL}, a standard VFL method in the client-server setting as described in \citet{Liu2022}.
+Although low trajectory variances conceal some confidence intervals, all experiments are run over 5 seeds.